cran/SunCalcMeeus/README.md

-The functions provided are vectorised, and the best performance per computed value is achieved when long vectors of instants in time are passed as arguments, as the equation of time is in this case computed only once for each geographic location.
+The functions provided are vectorised, and the best performance per computed value is achieved when long vectors of instants in time are passed as arguments, as the equation of time is in this case generated only once for each geographic location.

 ## History